zeldaret/mm/docs/STYLE.md

 ### Objects

-Are covered in the ZAPD extraction xml spec [].
+Are covered in the [ZAPD extraction xml spec](../tools/ZAPD/docs/zapd_extraction_xml_reference.md).
 Symbol names are `gPrefixDescriptionSuffix` for symbols accessed from the header (they will be global).
 Texture OutNames are in snake_case since they are filenames.

 ## Above all else